soffes/soff.es/resume/scuba.md

 ### Experience

-414 dives with 9 years of diving experience and 20 certifications as of May 2025.
+416 dives with 9 years of diving experience and 20 certifications as of June 2025.
 NAUI instructor #63678.
 Familiar with multiple gear configurations like backplate & wing, doubles, and sidemount.

 ### Certifications